picapica-org/jQuery.picadiff/README.md

 ==========================

 ## About
-A small widget for visualizing text reuse of two texts.
+A small widget for visualizing text reuse on two texts.

 ![screenshot](https://dl.dropboxusercontent.com/u/1461704/diff-screenshot.jpg)